tobiasthemole/content-dev/Material: Blinn Phong.md

-There are two kinds of Materials in Second Life: Blinn-Phong and PBR glTF.

-**Blinn-Phong** for the Specular Glossiness workflow (SpecGloss) is the older of the two and the one we are all most familiar with here in Second Life.
+**Blinn-Phong** for the Specular Glossiness workflow (SpecGloss) is the older of Second Life's two material types.
 It has 3 slots:

 Texture Slots